JIM HENDERSON PHOTOGRAPHY

 Light Shows are OK about using tripods and no extra is charged.
 I didn't avail myself of the facility at Luxor Temple but 30EŁ extra is charged for use at night - it has a static light show until 9.00pm.

-If you are cruising expect major delays at Esna Lock for a year or so (still one lock in 2007) although probably not a problem in 2016 with the large cutbacks in cruiseboats and an additional loch in operation - the only road bridge currently in operation is over the old barrage and is only open at selected times.
-Busiest I have seen the Nile traffic in years so expect huge numbers at all main sites.
+If you are cruising expect major delays at Esna Lock for a year or so (still one lock in 2007) although probably not a problem in 2017 with the large cutbacks in cruiseboats and an additional loch in operation - the only road bridge currently in operation is over the old barrage and is only open at selected times.
+2007 was the busiest I had seen the Nile traffic in years so huge numbers at all main sites [2017 probably not so busy].
 My first April trip - weather apparently unusually hot [40c] and the light often extremely poor - hazy, thin cloud cover and sandstorms.
 It rained in Cairo and a trip to Tanis in the Delta was muddy!

 Noticed some digital material appearing e.g. batteries and a limited selection of storage cards.
 I took my own charger with two pin adapter and had no problems keeping my Fuji li-ion's in working order.
 The new Fuji S5 performed a treat throughout and used my laptop to archive to DVD's for 3000 images in 10 days.

 No problems this trip with using a compact camera on the planes taking views out of the window and there are no such CAA regulations for ordinary cameras used on aircraft?
 However do not take photos inside the aircraft or of fellow passengers.
 One tip-if you like taking photos from the aircraft using a DSLR do not sit in front of a bulkhead as there is no where to place the camera during takeoff-you will probably be asked to place it in the overhead compartment.